Woeler/esosets-wordpress/README.md

+# Additional Notes
+This is the original Wordpress plugin with a few cosmetic changes.
+--dan-el

 # EsoSets Wordpress

 Welcome to the eso-sets plugin for Wordpress.
 With this plugin you can show tooltips in Wordpress with gear set information about the Elder Scrolls Online.
 All data is directly pulled from https://eso-sets.com and https://eso-skillbook.com